 In an attempt to support and enable local livelihood, these typical ancestral houses are now used essentially to attract tourism.
 This give travelers an insight into traditional home that once existed.

 This 500 years old heritage home is nestled in the lap of nature, far away from pollution, noise and chaos.
 Rooted in a fruit orchard, it has Peach, Plum, Apricot and Apple tree to please fruit lovers.
 There is just one guest room on the first floor with a capacity of 6-8 people, a common bathroom and a balcony overlooking the valley.
+The extended part of the house consist of 3 rooms, including a double room, a triple bedded and a 4 bedded family room; all come with an attached toilet and bath.
 Also there are 2 tents pitched in the orchard for adventure lovers.
 You may also pitch your own tent and pay just for food.

 Vijay Singh Rana and his family are residents of Raithal for centuries.
 Every nook and corner of the village and surroundings is well known to him.
 He is a simple farmer who loves to talk about nature, farming and social issues.
 He is a good guide and a cook who along with his wife Sona Devi looks after the homestay and his two sons take care of the guests; show them around, take them on walk or trekking.

 Freshly cooked local cuisine and North Indian vegetarian food is served.
 Non-vegetarian is also available on demand.
 Most of the vegetables supplied to the kitchen come from own organic farm.
 We have a small dairy farm of our own, so you get milk and other dairy product fresh always.
 Breakfast is served as per your choice like Paratha with curd or tea, Sandwich, Butter Toast, Bread Omelette or Puri Bhaji.
 Dinner can be a combination of north Indian and Garhwali food.